ssilverman/QNEthernet/README.md

 All the `operator bool()` functions in the API are marked as `explicit`.
-This means that you might get compiler errors in some circumstances when trying to use a boolean-convertible object.
+This means that you might get compiler errors in some circumstances when trying to use a Boolean-convertible object.

-You can use the object as a boolean expression.
+You can use the object as a Boolean expression.
 For example in an `if` statement or ternary conditional.

 You can't return the object as a `bool` from a function.
 For example, the